evillero/flight_assault/README.md

 2. Use the control keys to maneuver the spacecraft.
 3. Destroy as many enemy ships as possible to score points.
 4. Avoid collisions with enemy ships.
-5. Play for as long as you can and try to achieve the highest score!
+5. Play for as long as you can and try to achieve the highest score!!

 ## Version history
 - 0.4 - Bug fixes, added shield, enemy icon changed